-- Official statistics published by the Office for National Statistics (ONS) - Home Office Open Data tables - Her Majesty's Inspectorate of Constabulary (HMIC) Crime and Policing Comparator - 'Compare your area' data available on the Police.uk website - Local crime maps available on the Police.uk website
+- Official Statistics published by the Office for National Statistics (ONS) - Home Office open data tables - Her Majesty's Inspectorate of Constabulary (HMIC) Crime and Policing Comparator - "compare your area" data local crime maps

-While all of the above sources are based on data extracted from police crime recording systems there are a number of important differences between them, both in terms of the data they hold, and their intended use.
-These are outlined below and summarised in Appendix 3.
+Whilst all of the above sources are based on data extracted from police crime recording systems, there are a number of important differences between them, both in terms of the data they hold and their intended use.
+These are outlined in this section and summarised in Appendix 3.

 In addition to these sources, local police forces also publish data covering their own areas.
 There is no standardised format for the release of local data by individual forces.
-Time periods used and crime types covered as well as frequency of release may vary between police forces.
+Time periods used and crime types covered, as well as frequency of release, may vary between police forces.